So you want to drive an EV across the Nullarbor?

 Before I continue I want to make something very clear: If you aim to get across the country as quickly as possible in your EV it can only be done with planning and patience.
 Trying to rush will not gain you any time but it’s highly likely you will lose time by; unplugging too early, not reading the Plugshare comments, and lastly not respecting the opening and closing times clearly marked on the Plugshare description.

-By early 2024 the WA state government will have enough fast DC chargers installed between Perth and Eucla to provide a fairly comfortable trip, once you get into South Australia its anyone’s guess, SA do have a charging rollout planned but it’s very Adelaide centric, so for the next 12 months or so most charging requires knowledge and patience.
+By late 2024 the WA state government should have enough fast DC chargers installed between Perth and Eucla to provide a fairly comfortable trip.

 To keep this a moderate length read I’ll focus on the drive between Port Augusta and Norseman, a distance of 1,670km.
 There is already an article on TOCWA’s website discussing the Perth to Kalgoorlie section.